This section offers advice on solving problems you might encounter with MATLAB® Parallel Server™ software.

 If you want to use the discover cluster capabilities in Parallel Computing Toolbox, your network must be configured with at least one of the following:

-SSSS indicates how long (in seconds) the DNS record can be cached; 3600 is recommended.
+<TTL> indicates how long (in seconds) the DNS record can be

 IN SRV is required as shown, indicating that this is a service

-MJS_PORT is the port on which you connect to the MATLAB Job Scheduler server.
-The default is 27350, but if you change it for the server
+<port> is the port on which you connect to the MATLAB Job Scheduler server.
+The default port is

-MJS_FQDN_HOSTNAME is the fully qualified domain name for the host
+<hostname> is the fully qualified domain name for the host serving

 A valid DNS SRV record for the